Monday, September 25, 2023

 These are staggering sums.
 But the two films together grossed over $4.8 billion at the box office, which came to over $2 billion in rentals, plus another billion or so from the home entertainment, TV, etc. markets, working out to over $3 billion in overall revenue, and about $1.4 billion in profit.
 Overall it was a colossal return that made the colossal investment entirely logical in dollars and cents terms even if one thought only in terms of the two movies alone rather than the bigger Marvel money machine, and the boost it gave to other movies in Marvel Phase Three and after.
 (To cite but one example, Captain Marvel by itself reportedly made over $400 million+ in profit, and this would seem at least partially attributable to its connection with the Avengers event.)

 Alas, recently we have seen a stream of reports about how the numbers that reached the press may have understated Disney's outlays on certain projects--like Dr. Strange 2.
-(The movie cost the studio $100 million more than reported initially, taking a big bite out of the profitability that Deadline calculated in 2022.
+(The movie cost the studio $100 million more than initially reported, taking a big bite out of the profitability that Deadline calculated in 2022.
 Subtracting $100 million from its estimated near-$300 million profit would knock it down from being ahead of Black Panther 2 and Jurassic World: Dominion to being safely behind them.)

 The facts about Dr. Strange 2 came out because there was a massive British government subsidy to the movie's makers in the form of a cash reimbursement for the expenses they incurred filming in Britain under that government's Film Tax Relief scheme.
 Getting that money required a public financial statement in which the truth came out.